Al-Safa Club: History

+Overview

 The club competes in ten different sports in Saudi Arabia on the youth and adult levels.
 These are: Football, Track and field, Handball, Volleyball, Basketball, Squash, Tennis, Table Tennis, Swimming and Bodybuilding.
 The sports club members have reached highest levels in Saudi Arabia's competitions and have represented the country with the national teams in world cups/ championships and in the Olympic Games.

 The club has also multicultural participations in Theatre, Photography, Arts and general training and development.